jmethao/Project_3/README.md

 OpenAI.
 "ChatGPT."
 OpenAI, OpenAI, 2023, www.openai.com/chatgpt.
 Accessed 30 Jan.
 2025.
 Mee used ChatGPT on this day (to help with the python scatter plot graph) to extract the year from the Date column as the data did not have it's own year column.
 ChatGPT then helped me create a new column for Year, group the data by year, and count the number of attacks per year.

 ## **Susan Thao Vang's Resources:**
+Danelo, Adam.
+Fatal Alligator Attacks in the U.S. Kaggle, 2021, www.kaggle.com/datasets/danela/fatal-alligator-attacks-us.

+OpenAI.
+"ChatGPT."
+OpenAI, OpenAI, 2023, www.openai.com/chatgpt.
+Accessed 27 Jan.
+2025.
+Susan used ChatGPT to continue to find ways to code JavaScript to create a html with the data from the fatal alligator attack US CSV file.
+ChatGPT then helped me create a bar graph that is interactive.
+Creating an array to store the data and then add to map was successful.
+From there I was able to add markers and descriptions and add to map.

+OpenAI.
+"ChatGPT."
+OpenAI, OpenAI, 2023, www.openai.com/chatgpt.
+Accessed 28 Jan.
+2025.
+Susan used ChatGPT to continue to find ways to code JavaScript so the average with gender per the data from the fatal alligator attack US CSV file.
+ChatGPT then helped me create a bar graph that is interactive.
+Creating an array to store the data and then add to map was successful.
+From there I was able to add markers and descriptions and add to map.

+OpenAI.
+"ChatGPT."
+OpenAI, OpenAI, 2023, www.openai.com/chatgpt.
+Accessed 30 Jan.
+2025.
+Susan used ChatGPT on this day (to help with the python scatter plot graph) to extract the year from the Date column as the data did not have it's own year column.
+ChatGPT then helped me create a new column for Year, group the data by year, and count the number of attacks per year.